 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Sometimes we can find ourselves feeling anxious, depressed, low or confused about our life.
 It may be that there feels like there is no hope or that there is no light at the end of the tunnel.
 At these times it can be hard knowing which way or who to turn to. whilst talking to a counsellor may be a new concept to you it can be both supportive and life changing.

-I started my training as a counsellor in 1999 and I entered a really tough training approach, however whilst difficult it was thorough and meant that I myself had to have my own therapy also work in an self-awareness group plus work clinically under supervision for two years before qualifying.
+I started my training as a counsellor in 1999 and I entered into a really tough training approach, however whilst difficult it was thorough and meant that I myself had to have my own therapy.
+I worked in a self-awareness group alongside working clinically under supervision for two years before qualifying.

 Relationships can be so difficult in life both romantically, at work and with family dynamics.
 Work with couples can be so rewarding when they start to communicate better and understand why they feel as they do.

 I have been qualified for a number of years but still continue to train as part of my on going professional development, this for me is about opening your mind as a therapist to new ideas and ways of working with people.
 My training was in the psychodynamic approach which (in short) helps clients look at early experience and informative relationships and how these may have contributed to the emotional makeup of the client.
 Since completing my training I have done short courses in other models of working.

 - Life skills

 Diploma in psychodynamic counselling and I am a member of BACP.

 British Association for Counselling & Psychotherapy (BACP)